Monica Dixon, Ph.D., R.D.

 Dr. Dixon’s expertise in policy and program development, coalition building and communications won her the Center for Disease Control's “Creative Leadership by Example Award” for building the first-ever statewide obesity prevention coalition here in Washington State.

-She is currently the President of the Olympic Peninsula Healthy Communities Coalition and has a seat on Governor Inslee’s Prevention Alliance helping set legislative health priorities for our state.
+She is the Founder of the Olympic Peninsula Healthy Communities Coalition and has a seat on Governor Inslee’s Prevention Alliance helping set legislative health priorities for our state.

 Commissioner, Clallam County, District One – Commissioner Ozias is honored to serve as the Clallam County Commissioner representing District One, which is the east end of the county that includes Sequim.